jmarbach/Roost-Ruby-Gem/README.md

 # Roost

-This is the official Ruby Gem for the Roost API.
+This is the official Ruby gem for the Roost API.

-Roost is the easy way to send Safari Push Notifications to your website visitors.
-Desktop Push Notifications provide a new marketing channel to drive visitors back to your site.
-With Safari on OS X Mavericks, visitors receive notifications in the top right corner of their computer screen.
-This ‘gentle’ touch is great for status updates or trending information.
-To learn more see roost.me
+[Web Push by Roost](https://goroost.com) allows websites to send notifications to their site visitors for updates about new posts, content, or other information.
+Available in Chrome (Android and desktop) and Safari (desktop).

 ## Installation